armijnhemel/proximity_matcher_webservice/README.md

 The data structure uses `__slots__` to squeeze more performance out of the code.
 This means that the data structure is static and cannot be changed while the program is running.
-If a dataset needs to be changed, it should be regenerated.
+If a dataset needs to be changed or updated, it should be regenerated and the program needs to be restarted.

 ## Starting the server